Let’s learn what is Preposition?

-In this session, we will totally clear all the basics about preposition” with so many Preposition Examples.
+In this session, we will totally clear all the basics about prepositions” with so many Preposition Examples.

-We will understand the meaning of preposition and conclude the definition of preposition.
+We will understand the meaning of prepositions and conclude the definition of preposition in the English language.

 The word preposition consists of ‘’Pre’’ & ‘’Position’’. ‘’Pre’’ means before and ‘’position’’ means place.
 So, preposition means ‘’place before’’.
 Normally, preposition comes before nouns or pronouns.